-Aeon allows researchers to submit requests for items in the Special Collections Department, the Cuban Heritage Collection, and the University Archives.
+Aeon allows researchers to submit requests for items in the Special Collections Department, the Cuban Heritage Collection, the University Archives, and the Architecture Library.
 Researchers will now be able to register and manage personal information and track requests from any computer using the Aeon system.
 Previously, registration and requests were done manually, while on-site.

 Once researchers are registered, special collections' staff will be able to approve requests and retrieve materials more efficiently.
 Researchers can watch the progress of each request to determine if an item has been retrieved, put on hold, or returned to storage.
 Researchers can also store all request information in their profile for future review of citation information regarding materials consulted in special collections.

 Yes.
-Books and periodicals housed in special collections are found by searching IBISWEB, the University of Miami Libraries’ online catalog.
-If an item in the catalog is located in special collections, the record in IBISWEB will display an option to “Request This Item Via Aeon.”
+Books and periodicals housed in special collections are found by searching uSearch, the University of Miami Libraries’ online catalog.
+If an item in the catalog is located in special collections, the record in uSearch will display an option to "Request This Item Via Aeon."

 Manuscripts and archives can be found through special collections online Finding Aids.
 Once you find the Manuscript and Archival collection you are looking for in the database, you can request materials from individual collections via a "Request Button".